cvxpy/cvxpy/doc/source/api_reference/cvxpy.rst

 CVXPY is designed to be intuitive enough so that it may be used without consulting a bonafide API reference; the **tutorials will suffice in acquainting you with our software**.
-Nonetheless, we include here an API reference for those who are comfortable reading techinical documentation.
+Nonetheless, we include here an API reference for those who are comfortable reading technical documentation.

 All of the documented classes and functions are imported into the ``cvxpy`` namespace; this means that they can be used by simply writing